 Exception Handling in C++

 One of the advantages of C++ over C is Exception Handling.
-Exceptions are run-time anomalies or abnormal conditions that a program encounters during its execution.
-There are two types of exceptions: a)Synchronous, b)Asynchronous (Ex:which are beyond the program’s control, Disc failure etc).
-C++ provides following specialized keywords for this purpose.
+Exceptions are runtime anomalies or abnormal conditions that a program encounters during its execution.
+There are two types of exceptions: a)Synchronous, b)Asynchronous (i.e., exceptions which are beyond the program’s control, such as disc failure, keyboard interrupts etc.).
+C++ provides the following specialized keywords for this purpose:

-try: represents a block of code that can throw an exception.
+try: Represents a block of code that can throw an exception.

-catch: represents a block of code that is executed when a particular exception is thrown.
+catch: Represents a block of code that is executed when a particular exception is thrown.

 throw: Used to throw an exception.
-Also used to list the exceptions that a function throws, but doesn’t handle itself.
+Also used to list the exceptions that a function throws but doesn’t handle itself.